Evidential Deep Learning for Open Set Action Recognition: Abstract

 \section{Abstract}

 In a real-world scenario, human actions are typically out of the distribution from training data, which requires a model to both recognize the known actions and reject the unknown.
 Different from image data, video actions are more challenging to be recognized in an open-set setting due to the uncertain temporal dynamics and static bias of human actions.
 In this paper, we propose a Deep Evidential Action Recognition (DEAR) method to recognize actions in an open testing set.
 Specifically, we formulate the action recognition problem from the evidential deep learning (EDL) perspective and propose a novel model calibration method to regularize the EDL training.
 Besides, to mitigate the static bias of video representation, we propose a plug-and-play module to debias the learned representation through contrastive learning.
 Experimental results show that our DEAR method achieves consistent performance gain on multiple mainstream action recognition models and benchmarks.
-Codes and pre-trained weights will be made available upon paper acceptance.
+Code and pre-trained models are available at { {\url{https://www.rit.edu/actionlab/dear}}}.